Master of Business Administration (Human Resource Management)

 Progression Opportunities

-• Achieve a total of 180 credits at Level 7
+• Achieve a total of 60 credits at Level 7 within the programme

 Join a generation of students who think globally and act locally.